How to Convert Google Slides to PowerPoint Presentations on Export

 Google Drive opens:

-You'll be able to see recent documents, including Google Slides presentations by clicking either the My Drive icon or the Shared with me icon on the left.
-In this instance, we're going to work with a shared presentation called Test Document.
+You'll see recent documents, including Google Slides presentations, by clicking either the My Drive icon or the Shared with Me icon on the left.
+In this instance, we'll work with a shared presentation called Test Document.
 Double-click the presentation to open it.

 To make a copy, click the File option from the main menu across the top of the screen: